mxriverlynn/backbone.picky/readme.md

 ## Picky.MultiSelect

-Creates multi-select capabilities for a `Backbone.Collection`, including "select all", "select none" and "select some" features.
+Creates multi-select capabilities for a `Backbone.Collection`, allowing one or more models to be selected in a collection.
+Picky.MultiSelect also provides "select all", "select none" and "select some" features.

 ### Basic Usage

-You can create collections supporting multiple selections

-- from a multi-select collection type, which extends your base collection,
-- from an existing collection instance.

-#### Creating a multi-select collection type

-To create a multi-select collection type, apply the mixin in its `initialize` method.
+To create a multi-select collection type, apply the mixin in the `initialize` method.
 Assuming your base type is `Backbone.Collection`, augment it with

 ```js